eilvelia/tdl/README.md

 ```

 By default, `tdl` asks the user for the phone number, auth code, and 2FA
-password (if specified) in the console.
-You can pass custom functions:
+password (if needed) in the console.
+You can override the defaults with custom
+functions:

 ```javascript
 // Example